dineshchhantyal/portfolio-v2/content/posts/facecam-screen-recorder-python/index.md

 ---
 title: Facecam + Screen Recorder in Python
 description: Start recording your screen and facecam with just a few lines of Python code.
+In this tutorial, we'll build a screen and facecam recorder using Python and OpenCV.
 date: '2024-03-20'
 draft: false
 slug: '/blogs/facecam-screen-recorder-python'